 - Water View

-Most of these rooms come with 2 queen beds.
-However, some rooms have 1 king bed.
-Additionally, some rooms come with 1 day bed that’s extra for a 5th guest.
+Most of these rooms come with two queen beds.
+However, some rooms have one king bed.
+Additionally, some rooms will have a day bed that sleeps a fifth guest.

 - Deluxe Room

 - Newport Presidential Suite

 Lastly, these Disney’s Beach Club Villa rooms are available:

 - Deluxe Studio

 - 2 Bedroom Villa

 For this review, we’ll take a look at a standard guest at Disney’s Beach Club.
 A standard room sleeps up to four guests and offers two queen beds.